 Domestic travel that is not strictly necessary is discouraged.
-Business trips that are considered necessary can be carried out.
+Travels in connection with work that are considered necessary can be carried out.

 Recommendation on avoiding unnecessary domestic travel